-It’s important to note that none of the derms we spoke to recommend using all of the items on this list because many contain potent actives like retinoids, acids, and benzoyl peroxide.
+It’s important to note that none of the derms we spoke to recommended using all of the items on this list because many contain potent active ingredients such as retinoids, acids, and benzoyl peroxide.
 Rather, they suggest pairing products that contain stronger actives with gentler, nonirritating ones.
-With this in mind, the below list begins with the most-recommended product by our derms, before continuing to note their other recommendations as you’d use them in any skin-care routine, starting with cleansers and sunscreen and ending with nightly spot treatments, to help you determine which things may work best for you.
+With this in mind, the list begins with the product our experts recommended the most often before continuing with their other recommendations in the order you’d use them in any skin-care routine, starting with cleansers and sunscreen and ending with nightly spot treatments, to help you determine which products may work best for you.

 Best overall cystic-acne treatment

-Best facial cleansers for cystic acne
+Best facial cleanser with active ingredients for cystic acne

 Best serum for cystic acne

-Best moisturizers for cystic acne
+Best moisturizer for cystic acne

 Best sunscreen for cystic acne

-Speaking of sunscreen, Jaliman loves Elta MD UV Clear SPF 46 — a longtime Strategist favorite — because “it’s lightweight, oil-free, and suitable for those who are prone to acne.”
-Not only does it protect from UV damage, but it is also specifically formulated to treat acne simultaneously.
+Speaking of sunscreen, Jaliman loves Elta MD UV Clear SPF 46 — a longtime Strategist favorite — because “it’s lightweight, oil free, and suitable for those who are prone to acne.”
+Not only does it protect from UV damage, it is also specifically formulated to treat acne simultaneously.
 It contains niacinamide and B3, which will fade hyperpigmentation; hyaluronic acid, which will moisturize; and lactic acid, which will clear pores and reduce shine.

 Best exfoliator for cystic acne

 Using an effective chemical exfoliator is super-important to aid cell turnover and unclog pores, which will hopefully keep cysts from forming in the first place.
 Harsh physical scrubs should be avoided since they typically only cause more damage long-term.
-Morgan loves this cream from SkinMedica, which contains a combination of alpha-hydroxy acid and beta-hydroxy acid to improve skin texture.
+Morgan loves this cream from SkinMedica, which contains a combination of alpha hydroxy acid and beta hydroxy acid to improve skin texture.
 She also has this advice for patients to keep breakouts from getting worse: “Avoid oily cosmetics, sunscreens, and hair products, stay away from harsh products and abrasive tools, and do not pick or squeeze blemishes.”